FENECON Industrial S — Assembly and Operating Instructions

 -

-The information can be found on the type plate and in the system profile in online monitoring.
+The information can be found on the type label and in the system profile in Online Monitoring.

 10. Technical maintenance